 NTRAIN Application Process

-- The second stage of the application includes one page of specific aims (as for an NIH R01) and up to 5 page description of the research project including significance, innovation and proposed research design.
+Please provide a personal statement describing your career and research objectives and how your background, experience and training have prepared you for advanced Neurorehabilitation research training (roughly one page).
+Include one page of specific aims (as for an NIH R01) and up to 5 page description of the research project including significance, innovation and proposed research design.
 Reference citations do not count as part of the 5 page requirement.

-- Include a clearly articulated proposed training plan (lab work, coursework, national meetings) for the two years of the K12 scholar program
+Identify what gaps you see in your training to date and describe how your mentor(s) and training plan will address these gaps.
+Include a clearly articulated proposed training plan (lab work, coursework, national meetings) for the two years of the K12 scholar program.